mmore500/dishtiny/docs/workflow.md

 ## Follow-up Experiments Launch Every Ten Stints

 Every ten stints (including stint 0), the stint evolve job will launch a bevvy of follow-up jobs in addition to submitting its successor job.
+These jobs do things like
+* grow the most abundant genotype in monoculture without mutations,
+  * (useful to assess a genotype's phenotypic characteristics in an isolated, controlled environment)
+* perform phenotype-equivalent nopouts, and
+  * (nopping instructions that don't affect the phenotype reduces the number of op instructions to analyze in further experiments and gives us a sense how many instructions actually affect phenotype),
-These jobs do things like grow the most abundant genotype in monoculture, perform phenotype-equivalent nopouts, and launch competitions to assess the number of distinct environmental states genomes are interacting with.
+  * launch competitions to assess the number of distinct environmental states genomes are interacting with to increase their fitness and how many distinct messages genomes are passing to increase their fitness.
+  * (allows us to quantify aspects of an organism's complexity)

 ## Series are Grouped into Endeavors